logaretm/vee-validate/README.md

 };
 ```

-All the JavaScript work is done, let's go to the template and add fields to validate them:
+All the JavaScript work is done.
+Next in the template add the inputs you want to validate them:

 ```vue
 <ValidationProvider name="email" rules="required|email">